greisane/gret/README.md

 ## Other

 **Sculpt Selection**: Sets the sculpt mask from the current edit-mode vertex selection.
 Found in the Select menu in edit mode.

-**Normalize Shape Key Range**: Resets min/max of shape keys while keeping the range of motion.
+**Normalize Shape Key**: Resets min/max of shape keys while keeping the range of motion.
 A shape key with range [-1..3] becomes [0..1], neutral at 0.25.
 Some game engines don't allow extrapolation of shape keys.
 Found in Shape Keys → Specials Menu → Normalize Shape Key.

 ~~**Merge Shape Keys to Basis**: Mixes active shape keys into the basis shape.
 It's possible to filter shape keys by name~~.

 **Remove Unused Vertex Groups**: Originally an addon by CoDEmanX, this operator respects L/R pairs of vertex groups.
 Found in Vertex Groups → Specials Menu → Remove Unused Vertex Groups.

-**Deduplicate Materials**: Deletes duplicate materials and fixes meshes that reference them.
-Easy way to squash all those "Skin.002", "Skin.003" duplicates.
-Found in File → Clean Up.
+**Deduplicate Materials**: Squashes duplicate materials, like "Skin.002", "Skin.003", etc. Found in File → Clean Up.

-**Replace References**: Replaces all references to a specific object.
-Currently only handles objects and modifiers, and no nested properties.
+**Replace References**: Replaces object references in modifiers.
+I use it to swap meshes that are shrinkwrap targets and such.
 Found in File → Clean Up.

 # Export Jobs